What are bonds?

 Call provisions give an issuer the option, at its discretion, to redeem bonds (pay back the principal) prior to maturity after an initial non-call period.
 Bonds are generally called when the situation is most beneficial for the issuer.
 In general, bonds are called when market interest rates fall, allowing the company to issue new bonds with lower coupon rates.
 To compensate investors for the reinvestment risk and unknown final term of investment, callable bonds generally offer higher yields than non-callable alternatives.
 Learn more about callable bonds.

-Credit rating is usually a reflection of an issuer’s ability to pay interest and principal but may not fully represent its creditworthiness.
+Credit rating is usually a reflection of an issuer’s ability to pay interest and principal and may not fully represent its creditworthiness.
 Independent rating agencies assign ratings based on their analysis of the issuer’s financial condition, economic and debt characteristics, and specific revenue sources securing the bond.
 Issuers with lower credit ratings generally offer investors higher yields to compensate for the additional credit risk.
 At times, bonds with comparable ratings may trade at different yields, which may further indicate the market’s perception of risk.
-A change in either the issuer’s credit rating or the market’s perception of the issuer’s business prospects will affect the value of its outstanding securities.
+A change in either the issuer's credit rating or the market's perception of the issuer's business prospects will affect the value of its outstanding securities.
 Ratings are not a recommendation to buy, sell or hold, and may be subject to review, revision, suspension or reduction, and may be withdrawn at any time.
+If a bond is insured, attention should be given to the creditworthiness of the underlying issuer or obligor on the bond as the insurance feature may not represent additional value in the marketplace or may not contribute to the safety of principal and interest payments.
 More details about credit ratings can be found at Factors That Affect Prices of Fixed Income Securities.

-- Yield-to-call (YTC), or yield-to-worst case (YWC), must be considered when a bond has call features and is purchased at a premium.
-An issuer is more likely to call a bond prior to maturity when interest rates decline, giving the company an opportunity to offer new bonds at lower rates.
+Yield-to-call (YTC), or yield-to-worst case (YWC), must be considered when a bond has call features and is purchased at a premium.
+An issuer is more likely to call the security prior to maturity when market interest rates decline, giving the company an opportunity to offer new bonds at lower rates.
 The prices of callable bonds will not rise as much as those of non-callable securities because investors are not willing to pay more due to the increased chance of a call.